Kami/node-cassandra-client/README.md

        maxSize : Maximum number of connection to pool (optional). idleMillis : Idle connection timeout in milliseconds (optional).
     use_bigints: boolean indicating whether or not to use BigInteger or Number in numerical results.
+    timeout:   : [optional] number.
+Connection timeout.
+Defaults to 4000ms. log_time   : [optional] boolean.
+Log execution time for all the queries.
+                 Timing is logged to 'node-cassandra-client.driver.timing' route.
+Defaults to false.

 Queries are performed using the `execute()` method in the same manner as `Connection`, (see above).
 For example: